How to prevent it

 Maintaining a healthy weight

 Healthy weights are not the same for everyone.
-This is why we invite you to consult your doctor to find out what is the ideal weight for you.
-Having a healthy weight does not mean being lean as a model.
-But you may be surprised to learn how many “unnecessary” pounds make you an obese person or just overweight, from a medical point of view.
+This is why you should consult your doctor to find out what is the ideal weight for you.
+Having a healthy weight does not mean being as skinny as a model.
+You may be surprised to learn how many “unnecessary” pounds make you obese or just overweight, from a medical point of view.

 Some recent studies show that men who are overweight or obese are more likely to be diagnosed with prostate cancer that is advanced or that has already spread (metastasized) to other parts of the body.